 The Colorado Hospital Association

-CDPHE conducts surveillance of marijuana-related health events through discharges containing at least one marijuana-related billing code.
+CDPHE conducts surveillance of marijuana-related health events through discharges containing at least one cannabis-related billing code.
 The Colorado Hospital Association (CHA) collects data on hospitalizations and emergency department (ED) discharges from participating hospitals in the state of Colorado.

-CDPHE conducts surveillance of marijuana-related health events through calls voluntarily made to Rocky Mountain Poison and Drug Safety (RMPDS).
+CDPHE conducts surveillance of cannabis-related health events through calls voluntarily made to Rocky Mountain Poison and Drug Safety (RMPDS).
 RMPDS serves as the regional poison center for Colorado and used by the general public and medical professionals seeking advice on exposures or to report adverse events.